SeisComP3/seiscomp3/doc/base/api-python.rst

       copied but managed by this instance.
 Any change to the passed object will also change the child.

+   .. py:method:: add(responseIIR)

+      :param responseIIR: Object of type :ref:`ResponseIIR <api-python-datamodel-responseiir>`
+      :rtype: A Boolean value indicating success with True, False otherwise.

+      Adds a ResponseIIR object to Inventory.
+The object is not copied but managed by this instance.
+Any change to the passed object will also change the child.

    .. py:method:: add(responsePolynomial)

       :param responsePolynomial: Object of type :ref:`ResponsePolynomial <api-python-datamodel-responsepolynomial>`